Skip to Main Content

 TOPICS:

-• Social media is harmful to teens mental health
+• Social media is harmful to teens' mental health and should be banned

 • Is violence or peace the best way to solve problems?